Causes of oligohydramnios include the following:

 Symptoms and Signs of Oligohydramnios

 Oligohydramnios itself tends not to cause maternal symptoms other than a sense of decreased fetal movement.
-Uterine size may be less than expected based on dates.
+Uterine size may be less than expected based on gestational age.

 Disorders causing or contributing to oligohydramnios may cause symptoms.